armankorajac/finite-width-lepton-colliders/README.md

-Jupyter notebook that reads in the PDFs, gives both an analytic (or we will derive it by hand) and a numerical expression for the cross-section of some processes as a function of the width of the New Physics mediator.
+Jupyter notebook that reads in the PDFs, gives both an analytic (or we will derive it by hand) and a numerical expression for the cross-section of some processes as a function of the width of the New Physics mediator, at lepton colliders.